flintlib/flint/doc/source/memory.rst

 passing the ``malloc``, ``realloc``, ``calloc`` and ``free`` function pointers as parameters (see ``flint.h`` for the exact prototype).

+The current memory functions can be returned in a similar manner by calling ``__flint_get_memory_functions`` passing the address of pointers in which the function pointers can be stored.

 Temporary allocation
 -------------------------------------------------------------------------------